ScottMcGready/the-conference-bible/running_tracks.md

 You should choose someone to be an MC who's confident at public speaking, charismatic, able to keep the track to time, but also canny enough to allow certain talks to over-run (or indeed under-run) if the situation allows.

 TBC stick to schedule
+TBC Enforcing COC
+TBC the show must go on

 ### The AV role

-TBC
+An often overlooked role, the AV technician's job is to capture the speaker and slides.
+If your conference benefits from Cooper's support (either in person or the rigs) they'll likely all have a dedicated chat group they can field questions and ensure an operator is in the room for any potential issues, or strange stuff that may be going on.
+The AV technicians may rely on [runners](#the-runner-role) to fetch other AV technicians, or specific items for AV purposes.

 ### The runner role

-TBC
+A track "runner" is a volunteer that can be fixing problems behind the scenes allowing the MC and AV volunteers to keep the show running.
+Runners can get speakers ready for their slot, explaining how things will function (such as AV equipment or timings), letting the MC know the speaker has arrived, and running out to fetch other volunteers if required by the MC or AV volunteer, speaker, or indeed audience members.

+A runners only responsibility should be supporting the volunteers and speakers on the track they're in and while it may not seem like a glamourous role, it is no less important than other roles.

 ## Questions

-Some talks will
+TBC Some talks will

-Keeping any Q&A as fair as possible (as in - not letting one person ask 5 questions and use up the full time) is recommended however it's imperative to use your judgement.
+TBC eeping any Q&A as fair as possible (as in - not letting one person ask 5 questions and use up the full time) is recommended however it's imperative to use your judgement.
 Sometimes talks reach a very well rounded conclusion and there's no further discussion points.
 In these situations